 The Company remains in a strong position to meet future demands and requirements in this market.
 Limited space and environmental laws are causing large wind farms to be constructed further from shore.
 The projects are in deeper waters, more complex and on a larger scale.
 With over 30 years of experience, Oceanteam Solutions has the competence to meet industry demands.
 With its deep water base in Velsen, The Netherlands it supplies and rents to a broad client base around the world to support their offshore cable, pipeline and umbilical installations, transport and storage projects.

 Oceanteam Solutions uses the current platform to focus on combining the different disciplines and resources into cost effective solutions which creates new opportunities.
 All with the aim of reducing risks and improving the economics, both running costs and installation costs, for our clients.

+Solution driven services.
 The exact timing of existing projects currently in the development stage remains uncertain, but overall the market is expected to grow, resulting in an increased demand for support vessels and associated services.

 The focus of the industry is on reducing installation and maintenance costs and using flexible solutions, which Oceanteam can provide with its solution driven services.